-Dealing With the Disappointment of Not Being Pregnant
+6 Tips for Dealing With the Disappointment of Not Getting Pregnant

 Instead of fighting or hiding your depressed, angry, disappointed, hurt or frustrated feelings, let them wash over you for a short time.
-Feeling awful is much better than shoving the feelings down or expressing them in other ways, such as overeating, drinking, doing drugs, or being cruel.
-Let yourself feel rotten.
+Feeling awful is much better than shoving the feelings down or expressing them in other ways, such as overeating, drinking, doing drugs, or being cruel to others Let yourself feel rotten.
+Grieve.
 You may feel like you’ll die from a broken heart…but you won’t.
-When you’re dealing with the disappointment of not being pregnant, it’s better to feel and deal with your grief for a short time, rather than suppress your feelings for a long time.
+When you’re dealing with the disappointment of not being pregnant, it’s better to feel your grief instead of suppressing the pain.
+It hurts, but it will pass.

-It’s not your fault – or your partner’s fault – that you’re not pregnant.
+It’s not your fault that you can’t get pregnant.
+It’s not your husband’s fault that you can’t conceive, or that you’re childless.
 It doesn’t matter if you had an abortion when you were 16, or gave a kid up for adoption, or waited until you were 40 years old to start trying to get pregnant.
 You’re not being punished for your past, you’re just part of a couple coping with infertility – and there are a lot of us out there!
 Don’t fall into the blame game, and don’t get angry at or blame yourself or your partner.
-When you’re trying to get pregnant, it’s important to stay emotionally centered.
+To deal with disappointment in healthy ways, you need to stay emotionally centered.

 Get enough sleep, eat nutritiously, go to yoga class, and find your own healthy ways to blow through the stress and disappointment of not being pregnant.
 The more physically fit your mind and body is, the better you’ll feel emotionally and mentally…and the quicker you’ll bounce back from the disappointment of not being pregnant.

-Do you have any questions or tips on dealing with the disappointment of not being pregnant?
-I welcome your comments below…
+How are you dealing with the disappointment of not being pregnant?
+Feel free to share your story below.